Latest posts by the anesthesia consultant (see all)

 An 60-year-old man has a heart attack in the middle of an emergency abdominal surgery at 11:00 pm and dies two hours later.
-Should the anesthesiologist be made to submit to a drug test to seek out alcohol or drug ingestion that could have made her performance impaired?
+Should the anesthesiologist submit to a drug test to seek out alcohol or drug ingestion that could have made her performance impaired?

 Discussion: In the 2012 movie Flight, Denzel Washington stars as a commercial airline pilot addicted to alcohol and cocaine, who crashes his airplane while he is intoxicated.
 Analogies between aviation and anesthesia are commonplace.
 Both involve takeoffs, landings, and varying cruising times between the two.
 Both are generally quite safe, but on occasion disastrous accidents occur.